 Next time you see a horse being chased in a round pen, please ask yourself:

-“What’s the answer for the horse and how can he get out of being chased?”
+What’s the answer for the horse and how can he get out of being chased?

-“What does the trainer actually want the horse to do?
+What does the trainer actually want the horse to do?

 If the trainer wants the horse to face him or follow him, why not show the horse first?

 This is nonsense.
 All that happens is that the horse works out it’s easier to follow than to keep running.

 There’s nothing magical or special about teaching a horse to come to you or follow you.